Can a Business Travel App Keep Employees Safe?

-On September 23, 2019, over 150,000 travelers found themselves stranded at airports across the world.
-Thomas Cook, Britain’s oldest and most well-known travel agency, had suddenly gone out of business the night before—along with its fleet of 105 jets under the banner of Thomas Cook Airlines.
+When major events impact the travel industry, it’s ordinary travelers who are hurt the worst.
+That’s what happened when Thomas Cook, Britain’s oldest and most well-known travel agency, suddenly went out of business—along with its fleet of 105 jets under the banner of Thomas Cook Airlines.

-At midnight, the 178-year-old travel agency had failed to meet a deadline set by creditors and went into compulsory liquidation.
-Two minutes after midnight, its first jet to land was impounded at Manchester Airport.
-Many others would follow, at airports across the world.
+On September 22, 2019, the 178-year-old travel agency failed to meet a deadline set by creditors and went into compulsory liquidation.
+Two minutes after midnight, its first jet to land was impounded at Manchester airport.
+Many others would follow, leaving over 150,000 people stranded at airports around the world.

 For the thousands of stranded travelers—both business and leisure—this came out of nowhere.
 Their flights had been canceled completely without warning, and for many, it was unclear how they were going to get home.
 Contradictory reports abounded; reliable information seemed impossible to come by.